-When a loved one needs assistance at home to continue living independently or needs to move into a senior living facility, long-term care insurance (LTCI) can help make that care more affordable.
-As soon as a senior begins requiring an increased level of care, it is important to gather documentation regarding their condition and file a claim as soon as possible.
+When an aging loved one needs assistance at home to continue living safely and independently or needs to move into a senior living facility, long-term care insurance (LTCI) can help make that care more affordable.
+If your care recipient has a current LTCI policy and begins requiring an increased level of care, it is important to gather documentation regarding their condition and file a claim as soon as possible.

 Unfortunately, accessing these benefits can be challenging, especially at a time when families are already feeling overwhelmed.
 Family members may not even know if their loved ones have LTCI coverage.
-Start by looking for any records of premium payments and check with the insurance company to see if the policy is still in-force.
-If it is, the next step is to clarify all of the specifics of the policy.
+If you suspect your care recipient purchased a long-term care insurance policy, you’ll need to do some searching.
+Start by looking for a certificate of coverage or any records of premium payments.
+If you find evidence of a LTCI policy, call the insurance company to see if the policy is still in-force.
+If it is, the next step is to clarify all the specifics of their coverage.

 Things to Know Before Filing a Long-Term Care Insurance Claim